vtaits/react-select-async-paginate/README.md

 1. Loaded options as 2nd argument.
 2. Not supports callback.
 3. Should return `hasMore` for detect end of options list for current search.

+### additional

+Not required.
+Default `additional` for first request for every search.

 ### cacheUniq